A loophole of all `loophole-free' Bell-type theorems: A formal example

 So, can we prove Bell or CHSH inequalities?
 Let us try.
 Locality is satisfied, so apparently \be a_0(x)b_0(y)+a_1(x)b_0(y) = \big(a_0(x)+a_1(x)\big)b_0(y). \ee However, a look at Fig.~2 and Fig.~3 shows that $a_0(x)+ a_1(x)$ is undefined.
 The domain of the function is empty.
 It is not a zero function, but a function that does not exist at all.
-The putative proof got stuck already in its first line.
-The same will happen if instead of CHSH or Bell inequality one will try to prove the GHZ theorem \cite{GHZ}.
+The putative proof got stuck already in its first line, in exactly the same way it gets stuck in the nonlocal case.
+The same will happen if instead of CHSH or Bell inequality one will try to prove the GHZ theorem \citep{GHZ}.
 Then, instead of the sum, one arrives at a product of the form $a_0(x)a_1(x)$, which does not exist either.

 There is completely no problem with measuring experimentally an expectation value of $a_0(x)b_0(y)$, so there exists a probability distribution $\rho_{00}$ such that \be \langle a_0b_0\rangle &=& \int_0^1dx \int_0^1dy\, a_0(x)b_0(y)\rho_{00}(x,y). \ee The two functions, $a_0(x)b_0(y)$ and $\rho_{00}(x,y)$, are defined on the same domain $(0,1)\times (0,1)$.
 Similarly, \be \langle a_1b_0\rangle &=& \int_1^2dx \int_0^1dy\, a_1(x)b_0(y)\rho_{10}(x,y), \ee with $a_1(x)b_0(y)$ and $\rho_{10}(x,y)$ defined on $(1,2)\times (0,1)$.